ParedesGab/PP1/README.md

   - In mobiles: the figure is placed on top of the text, forming a column.

-  - In tablets, the figure and text were placed next to each other(in a row).
+  - In tablets, the figure and text were placed next to each other (in a row).
 This was achieved because their container (class feature1) was set to display property: flex.

-  - In Laptops and Up, this display propery was set to column, to have the features next to each other.
+  - In Laptops and Larger screens, this display propery was set to column, to have the features next to each other.

     ![Extraordinary Section](documentation/website-screenshots/extraordinary-section.png)